Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Getting ISO 42001 Certified

-While you’ll require more than this short outline of clauses 4-10 to implement a comprehensive AIMS, we hope that what has been provided here will make for a good start in addressing the requirements of each of these key clauses within ISO 42001 as you build out your AIMS.
+While you’ll require more than this outline of clauses 4-10 to implement a comprehensive AIMS, we hope that what has been provided here will make for a good start in addressing the requirements of each of these key clauses within ISO 42001 as you build out your AIMS.

 About Megan Sajewski